slackapi/node-slack-sdk/docs/_pages/web_client.md

 Note: Before implementing it on your own, it's suggested you read through the [token rotation documentation](http://api.slack.com/docs/rotating-and-refreshing-credentials).

 If you need more control over token refreshing, you don't need to pass in your refresh token, client ID, or client secret.
-However, you'll need to listen for `invalid_auth` errors and handle calls to `oauth.access` to fetch new access tokens:
+However, you'll need to listen for `invalid_auth` errors and make calls to `oauth.access` to fetch new access tokens:

 ```javascript
 const { WebClient } = require('@slack/client');